msarwo/coffeegroupbuy/README.md

 ### Products not loading?
 - Check that backend is running on port 5000
-- Verify Serveonyx credentials in `.env`
+- Verify Onyx Coffee Lab credentials in `.env`
 - Check browser console for CORS errors

 ### Scraping fails?
 - Verify internet connection
-- Check Serveonyx website is accessible
+- Check Onyx Coffee Lab website is accessible
 - Ensure credentials are correct
 - Check backend logs for detailed errors